NewcastleRSE/beeing-human-tei-data/README.md

-# Bee-ing Human Web Portal
+# Bee-ing Human TEI data

 Subrepo for the development of the TEI encoding necessary for Bee-ing Human.
 For more on the project itself, see [the main repo](https://github.com/NewcastleRSE/beeing-human).